AX1ao/TSP_2OPT_Parallelism/README.md

 - Skips weak swaps to speed up evaluation
 - Adds tunable `k` and `delta_thresh` for better control

+### ✅ Multithread 2-opt
+- Instead of using a fixed initial route, we leverage multithreading and thread_rng to generate a different randomized initial tour for each thread.
+- Each thread independently applies the 2-opt algorithm to improve its own shuffled route.
+- To avoid the high overhead of full 2-opt sweeps, especially when using many threads, we adopt a random sampling strategy:
+- The best tour among all threads is selected as the global result
+- This method should be further optimized in order to get a competitive result compared to the sequential version
 ---

 ## 📊 Key Takeaways from Benchmark Results